 - V10 Total Clean Similar to the V10 Absolute, but has additional accessories such as a mattress cleaning tool, up-top tool and flexible extension hose.

-These differences are roughly mirrored within each of Dyson’s three ranges.
+These differences are roughly mirrored within each of Dyson’s ranges.
 Some retailers may offer extra packages with additional specialist accessories, or bargain versions with just the basics.
 On the V7 range, the Motorhead model is the entry-level one, and doesn’t have the mini pet tool.

 So do you need those extra tools?
 Not always.
 We’ve found that some are more useful than others.
 To find out which combination is best to tackle dust and dirt around your home, check our Dyson cordless vacuum reviews.